wiicode/cybersecurity-framework/bronze-training/supply-chain-security/principles-supply-chain-security/ii-establish-control.md

 ### **Protecting information that you share with suppliers**

-You must protect the information you share with your suppliers from any unauthorised access, modification or deletion, which could cause disruption to your organisation and its business.
+You must protect the information you share with your suppliers from any unauthorized access, modification or deletion, which could cause disruption to your organization and its business.

 ### **Example**